Smithsonian Night Market Celebrates The Art Of Asian Cuisine

 For the chefs and food entrepreneurs participating in the event, it's also an opportunity to showcase how their cultures are represented through food, and to dispel misconceptions.

 "People think that ethnic food has to be a dirty, cheap place," says Omar Popal, co-owner of Lapis, a Washington, D.C., Afghan restaurant whose food, such as sumac-spiced grilled steak and pan-seared flatbread stuffed with pumpkin, is based on the French techniques learned by his mother Shamim Popal, the restaurant's chef and co-owner.
-He notes that customers are sometimes surprised that the food is more extensive than they are accustomed to, but he says the quality of the ingredients means more refined food.
+He notes that customers are sometimes surprised that the food is more expensive than they are accustomed to, but he says the quality of the ingredients means more refined food.

 "I enjoy changing people's expectations," Popal says.